A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies

-The nominal step time term, $\gamma^{nom}=e^{\omega T^{ref}}$, is determined by a pre-defined step time based on the target velocity command.
+The nominal step time term $\gamma^{nom}=e^{\omega T^{ref}}$ is determined by a pre-defined step time based on the target velocity command.

-The CMP parameter, $\mathbf{P}_{ssp}=[p_{ssp,x}\,p_{ssp,y}]$, (as shown in Fig. \ref{figure/Steppingcontrol}) are calculated based on the average of CP--MPC control inputs (ZMP and centroidal moment control inputs) corresponding to the remaining SSP time within the prediction horizon.
-The decision to utilize the average CP--MPC control inputs in (\ref{eq/stepping_cpeos}) is based on two considerations.
-Firstly, by approximating the CP--MPC control inputs as a single point, it becomes possible to reflect the tendencies of where the robot's CMP acts.
-This approach enables more accurate prediction of the CP end-of-step compared to using a fixed CMP at the center of the support foot or only the CMP control input for the current time step.
-Secondly, it can improve the overall stability of the stepping controller by smoothing out the noisy input at the current time step.
-The equation of the CMP parameter is as follows,
+{The CMP parameters $\mathbf{P}_{ssp}=[p_{ssp,x}\,p_{ssp,y}]$ (as shown in Fig. \ref{figure/Steppingcontrol}) are calculated as a single point accurately representing CP--MPC control inputs (ZMP and centroidal moment control inputs) corresponding to the remaining SSP within the prediction horizon.
+This approach enables a more precise reflection of the future behaviors of CP--MPC.
+In contrast to assuming that the CMP is fixed either at the center of the supporting foot or at the current position during the SSP, this method allows for a more accurate prediction of the CP end-of-step based on the inputs of CP--MPC.} The equation of the CMP parameter is as follows,